-Readers Question: What is the Impact of persistent national Debt on UK economic growth?
+Readers Question: What is the impact of persistent national debt on economic growth?

-However, if there is persistent borrowing, then crowding out is more likely to occur.
+If there is persistent government borrowing, then some economists argue crowding out is likely to occur.
 Crowding out occurs when higher government borrowing leads to lower private sector investment and spending.
 The argument is that the government borrow by selling bonds to the private sector.
 If the private sector buy government bonds then they have to less to spend in the private sector.
-In a recession, crowding out is unlikely to occur because there are unemployed resources, but, if the economy is at full capacity, then crowding out is more likely to occur.
+Furthermore, government spending tends to be more inefficient than the private sector.
+Therefore, government debt can affect growth rates – especially if the economy is close to full capacity.

 However, if fiscal policy is tight and reducing inflationary pressure in the economy, it can enable interest rates to stay lower and this expansionary monetary policy may offset the deflationary fiscal policy.

 Government borrowing can act as an economic stimulus.
 The government is spending by borrowing from private sector and this can lead to injection into the circular flow.